xyliatgithub/IntroInfoSec-2025/Lab4_New/readme.md

 # Lab Assignment 4 - Adversarial Attacks Against Machine Learning Based Spam Filters
-In this lab assignment, you will need to use Google Colab.
 The learning objective of this lab is for students to gain the first-hand experience on the machine learning based spam filters and corresponding adversarial attacks.
 Coding experience is recommended, so you might want to work with someone with programming backgrounds.

 ## Lab Manual
 The lab manual as a notebook file is available at Canvas.
 You will find textboxes or code blocks to work on for a set of questions and task.
 Please write all your answers and code in the lab manual for submission.
 You don't need to write a seperate report for this lab.
-Please explain your ideas and steps when answering questions or coding for the tasks.
-Remember to save constantly when you are working on the lab.
+Please explain clearly your ideas and steps as instructed.
+Remember to save regularly when you are working on the notebook.

 The dataset needed for this lab is in this Git folder called messages.csv.